-Both victims were airlifted to New Hanover Regional Medical Center in Wilmington.
-Both arrived in critical condition, according to hospital spokeswoman Martha Harlan.
+Both victims in Sunday’s attacks were airlifted to New Hanover Regional Medical Center in Wilmington.
+Both arrived in critical condition but were later upgraded to fair, hospital spokeswoman Martha Harlan said.

-Harlan said each has had an arm amputated -- his below the shoulder, hers at the elbow.
-The girl also sustained serious tissue damage to her leg, according to Harlan.
+She said each had an arm amputated – his below the shoulder, hers at the elbow.
+Yow also suffered serious tissue damage to her leg, Harlan said.

 “At the pier this time of year, I’m sure the beach was packed,” said Wallace.

-The pier is also a popular spot to fish from, meaning there was likely bait in the water that could have attracted sharks.
+The pier is also a popular spot to fish from, meaning there was probably bait in the water that could have attracted sharks.

 A 911 call released by Brunswick County captured the drama of the first attack.

-Marie Hildreth, an off-duty EMT, happened to be vacationing at the beach, and ran to provide aid after hearing someone yelled "shark!"
+Marie Hildreth, an off-duty EMT, happened to be vacationing at the beach and ran to provide aid after hearing someone yell, “Shark!”

 Seeing that the girl was hemorrhaging, Hildreth decided to put tourniquets on two different limbs, she told CNN’s Anderson Cooper.